vuejs/docs/src/guide/transitions-enterleave.md

 With one attribute addition, we've fixed that original transition without having to add any special styling.

 We can use this to coordinate more expressive movement, such as a folding card, as demonstrated below.
-It's actually two elements transitioning between eachother, but since the beginning and end states are scaling the same: horizontally to 0, it appears like one fluid movement.
-This type of slight-of-hand can be very useful for realistic UI microinteractions:
+It's actually two elements transitioning between each other, but since the beginning and end states are scaling the same: horizontally to 0, it appears like one fluid movement.
+This type of sleight-of-hand can be very useful for realistic UI microinteractions:

 <p class="codepen" data-height="300" data-theme-id="39028" data-default-tab="result" data-user="Vue" data-slug-hash="76e344bf057bd58b5936bba260b787a8" data-preview="true" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Transition Modes Flip Cards">
   <span>See the Pen <a href="https://codepen.io/team/Vue/pen/76e344bf057bd58b5936bba260b787a8">